-Issues like daytime fatigue, difficulty concentrating, and irritability are common problems when you live with sleep apnea.
-But they’re just the tip of the iceberg.
+Daytime fatigue, difficulty concentrating, and irritability are all common symptoms of sleep apnea.
+They are, however, only the tip of the iceberg.

-Unfortunately, sleep apnea also increases your risk of serious health complications, including Type 2 diabetes, high blood pressure, heart attack, stroke, and even a shortened lifespan.
-That’s because sleep apnea actually causes you to stop breathing, which deprives your body of oxygen.
-When ignored, this puts added strain on your system, including your cardiovascular and metabolic health.
+Unfortunately, sleep apnea increases your risk of serious health complications such as Type 2 diabetes, high blood pressure, heart attack, stroke, and even premature death.
+This is because sleep apnea causes you to stop breathing, depriving your body of oxygen.
+If you don’t do anything about it, this puts more stress on your system, including your heart and metabolism.

-Sleep apnea can affect anyone, but it’s most common in people who are overweight or obese.
-In fact, 20% of people carrying excess weight live with sleep apnea.
-Now for the good news.
-Losing as little as 10% of your body weight can significantly improve your symptoms.
-And Dr. Chad Carlton can help.
+Sleep apnea can affect anyone, but it is most common in overweight or obese people.
+In fact, 20% of people who are overweight have sleep apnea.
+Now for the exciting news.
+Even if you only lose 10% of your body weight, your symptoms will get much better, and Dr. Chad Carlton can assist you.

-Dr. Carlton has spent his prestigious career helping people reach their weight loss goals and improve their overall health.
-If you have sleep apnea, we offer nonsurgical and surgical solutions that can help at LoneStar Bariatrics in North Dallas, Texas.
-Here’s what you need to know.
+Dr. Carlton has spent over a decade assisting people in achieving their weight loss objectives and improving their overall health.
+At LoneStar Bariatrics in Plano, Texas, we have nonsurgical and surgical solutions that can help if you have sleep apnea.
+Here’s what you should know.

-There may be different forms of sleep apnea, but the most common occurs because the upper airway becomes narrow or blocked while you’re sleeping.
-When you have obstructive sleep apnea (OSA), soft tissue falls across your airway when you relax into sleep, restricting airflow to your body.
+There are various types of sleep apnea, but the most common occurs when the upper airway narrows or becomes blocked while you sleep.
+When you fall asleep with obstructive sleep apnea (OSA), soft tissue blocks your airway.
+This makes it hard for your body to get enough air.

-While you can have OSA at a healthy weight, it’s far less common, and 60-90% of adults with this condition are overweight or obese.
-That’s because carrying extra pounds leads to fat deposits in the neck, increasing the tissue in the back of your throat that can block your airway.
+While it is possible to have OSA while being healthy, it is far less common, and 60-90% of adults with this condition are overweight or obese.
+This is due to the fact that carrying extra pounds causes fat deposits in the neck, which increases the tissue in the back of your throat, which can block your airway.

-Excess weight also increases the size of your abdomen.
-That may seem unrelated to your breathing, but the added fat can compress your chest wall, reducing your lung capacity.
-As your lung capacity decreases, it makes it more likely that your upper airway will collapse while you sleep.
+Excess weight expands the size of your abdomen.
+This may appear unrelated to breathing, but excess fat can compress your chest wall, reducing lung capacity.
+As your lung capacity declines, your upper airway is more likely to collapse while you sleep.

-Because of the intimate connection, your chances of developing OSA increase dramatically as your body mass index rises.
-This measurement, also known as BMI, calculates your body fat based on your weight and height.
-And, where OSA is concerned, even a 10% weight gain can increase your risk of OSA six-fold.
+Because of the close relationship, your chances of developing OSA rise dramatically as your BMI rises.
+Based on your weight and height, this measurement, also known as BMI, calculates your body fat.
+In addition, even a 10% weight gain can increase your risk of OSA by sixfold.

-Similarly, sleep apnea can also lead to weight gain.
-As a result, you can end up stuck in a ruthless cycle that zaps your energy, compromises your health, and makes it more difficult to reach and maintain a healthy body weight.
-But that doesn’t mean there aren’t solutions.
+Sleep apnea, on the other hand, can cause weight gain.
+As a result, you may become trapped in a vicious cycle that saps your energy, jeopardizes your health, and makes it more difficult to achieve and maintain a healthy body weight.
+However, this does not imply that there are no solutions.

-We know firsthand that trying to lose weight can leave a person feeling helpless.
-But you’re not alone.
-And, even if you haven’t had success in the past, we can help create a personalized plan so you reach your goals once and for all.
+We’ve seen firsthand how trying to lose weight can leave you feeling helpless.
+However, you are not alone, we are here to help and offer effective weight-loss solutions.
+Even if you haven’t had previous success, we can work with you to develop a personalized plan that will help you achieve your goals once and for all.

-With our help, you can lose the weight you need to ease your OSA symptoms, restore quality sleep, and improve your overall health.
+You CAN lose the weight you need to relieve your OSA symptoms, restore quality sleep, and improve your overall health with our assistance.